ShaunCurtis/CEC.Blazor/In Process Articles/Building a Database Application in Blazor - Part 3.md

         this.RecordErrorMessage = $"The Application can't load the Record with ID: {this._ID}";

         // Set the Loading flag and call statehaschanged to force UI changes
-        // in this case making the UIErrorHandler show the record or the erro message this.IsDataLoading = false;
+        // in this case making the UIErrorHandler show the record or the error message this.IsDataLoading = false;
         StateHasChanged();
     }